corda/corda-docs/content/en/docs/corda-enterprise/4.7/node/archiving/archiving-cli.md

 If the `--record` option is given then the SQL is written to the file and no database updates are executed.

-This command can only to used if a backup schema has been configured.
+This command can only be used if a backup schema has been configured.

 ## Restore Snapshot command